PF

 Instructions

-2. 2In a small bowl, combine the olive oil, brown sugar, salt, paprika, garlic powder, onion powder, pepper, and mustard.
-Brush the sauce all over the salmon.
+3. 3In a small bowl, whisk together the olive oil, brown sugar, paprika, garlic powder, onion powder, and Dijon mustard until combined into a paste.

 Nutrition — Per Serving